2000s: Popular culture

+Popular films of the decade included Avatar, The Lord of the Rings: The Return of the King, Harry Potter and the Philosopher's Stone, Spider-Man, The Dark Knight, Gladiator, Pirates of the Caribbean: The Curse of the Black Pearl, and Transformers, many of which became critical and commercial landmarks of the decade.

 The sixth and seventh generation of video game consoles like PlayStation 2 (pictured), Xbox, and the GameCube were a hit in the 2000s.
 Sleeper hits like Katamari Damacy and Shadow of the Colossus were released on the PlayStation 2, and more popular games like Grand Theft Auto: San Andreas and Tony Hawk's Pro Skater 3 were released on the PlayStation 2 and Xbox.
+Video games that were released on the GameCube include Super Mario Sunshine, Super Smash Bros.
+Melee, and Mario Kart Double Dash.

 Nintendo's Nintendo DS (pictured) and Game Boy Advance were the best-selling portable systems of the decade.
 Games released for the Nintendo DS in the 2000s included Super Mario 64 DS, Brain Age: Train Your Brain in Minutes a Day!, Nintendogs, New Super Mario Bros., Pokémon Diamond and Pearl, and Grand Theft Auto: Chinatown Wars.

 Stage 24 at Warner Bros. studio, named after the television show Friends.
 The final episode of Friends aired in 2004 with over 52 million viewers in the United States, and the character of Joey remained on television in his own spin-off until 2006.

-The Sopranos and Curb Your Enthusiasm were popular on HBO and even crossed over.
+The Sopranos and Curb Your Enthusiasm were popular on HBO.
 TV shows of varying genres such as Breaking Bad, The Office, Gilmore Girls, Sex and the City, The Wire, CSI: Crime Scene Investigation, Scrubs, Two and a Half Men, Grey's Anatomy, Six Feet Under, and Arrested Development were popular in the 2000s.

 The iPod became a hit in the 2000s. iPods were digital music players that had click wheels and stored songs, the first iteration releasing in 2001.